ibm-cloud-docs/vpc/file_storage_vpc_profiles.md

 ¹ For the 96,000 IOPS to be realized, a single file share must be accessed by multiple virtual server instances.
 A single file share that is accessed by one client is limited to 48,000 IOPS.

-## Previous version file storage profiles
+## Tiered and custom file storage profiles
 {: #fs-v2-profiles}

 In the following section, you can find information about the file share profiles (general purpose, 5-iops, 10-iops, or custom) that were used in the Beta release.
 New file shares can be provisioned with only the defined performance profile.
 To access the newest features, you must change the IOPS profile of your share to dp2.